Nikon D810 vs Panasonic G9

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D810 and G9 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Is the Nikon D810 better than the Panasonic G9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.